Shopify/hydrogen-v1/docs/framework/static-assets.md

 ## Asset Versioning
 If asset content hasn't changed but you want to regenerate the already-compiled assets, then you can use the following configuration:

-The configuration adds an optional string to force all files to be recompiled with a new hash.
-This can be helpful when the asset is cached but you want to change the behaviour of your cache or the response headers that are currently cached, such as in a CDN or user's browser.

 {% codeblock terminal %}

 ```js